The biggest difference is "under the bonnet" in that the QC6 and QC7 garden studios comply with building regulations.

-Yes very.
-A key feature throughout the design was the peace of mind in knowing equipment and data will be safe, and we now even have an option of a floor safe for your valuable documents, jewellery, hard drives and cash.
+Yes.
+A key feature throughout the design was the peace of mind in knowing equipment and data will be safe.

-The garden studio glass is toughened and the door/windows are fitted with insurance rated locks (see certificate below).
+The garden studios glass is toughened and the door/windows are fitted with insurance rated locks (see certificate below).

 We also prefer all our doors opening inwards for extra security (this hides the hinges) although we do install french doors opening outwards and we can change the way any door opens - if you wish.